WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 // ...
 ```

-Note that `process.env.NODE_ENV` gets treatment where it is set to either `development` or `production` (thus 4 tier is *translated* to 2 tier) based on ENV testing logic done at the beginning of _webpack.front.config.js_.
-The reason is that many packages (*React* is a good example) uses `process.env.NODE_ENV` in their code to do something like this
+`process.env.NODE_ENV` gets treatment where it is set to either `development` or `production` (thus 4 tier is *translated* to 2 tier) based on ENV testing logic done at the beginning of _webpack.front.config.js_.
+The reason is that libraries (*React* is a good example) use `process.env.NODE_ENV` in their code to do something like this

 ```javascript
 if (process.env.NODE_ENV === 'development') {